gluru/Kare-Dev/javascript-sdk.md

 ##### Each page is different

-If each page is completely different then all you need to do to show the widget on one page is put the widget script on that page.
+If each page is completely different, then all you need to do to show the widget on one page is put the widget script on that page.

 ##### Common header/footer

-If you have a common header and/or footer then you can put the Kare widget script in the header or footer of your website with the `showLauncher` flag set to `false` and then call the kare API `kare.showLauncher()` to make it visible on the page that you want to show it on.
+If you have a common header and/or footer then you can put the Dialpad Self Service widget script in the header or footer of your website with the `showLauncher` flag set to `false` and then call the Dialpad API `kare.showLauncher()` to make it visible on the page that you want to show it on.
 For example:

 ```html
   <script>